 One of the best things about chinchillas is that they don’t trigger allergies as easily as other pets.
 But is it true to say that they’re hypoallergenic?
 Can they cause asthma attacks, or worse?

 One of the best things about chinchillas is that they don’t trigger allergies as easily as other pets.
 But is it true to say that they’re hypoallergenic pets?
-Can they cause asthma attacks, or worse?
+Can they cause asthma attacks when handled, or worse?

 Can you be allergic to chinchillas?
 You can be allergic specifically to chinchillas.
 They produce very little dander, but you can also be allergic to their urine or saliva, or to the hay they eat or the dust they bathe in.
 They can trigger severe asthma attacks in those already prone to them.
 Chinchillas therefore aren’t hypoallergenic pets despite what other guides say.